pablogila/InputMaker/README.md

 - `get_coords(structure_file_path)`: Retrieves atomic positions from a structure file, using ASE.

 - `rename_files_on_subfolders(old_extension, new_extension)`: Renames files with a specific old extension to a new extension in all subfolders.
 It is usefull to import the script and use this function on the command line, to prepare the inputs.
 Usage: rename_files_on_subfolders('.inp', '.inp.old')

+- `copy_files_to_subfolders(extension, words_to_delete=[])`: Copies files with a specific extension to new subfolders.
+The subfolders are named after the original files, with certain words removed.

 ## CASTEP inputs